middlebury/college-handbook/content/iv-policies-for-the-institute/a-academic-policies/a-5-instruction/a-5-f-language-and-intercultural-competency-icc-requirements-at-the-middlebury-institute.md

 **C.  Languages Not Regularly Taught at the Middlebury Institute**

-Requests to fulfill the language component in a language not regularly offered by the Institute must be directed <span style="text-decoration:underline">at the time of admission to the Middlebury Institute</span> to the Language Studies Advisor.
+Requests to fulfill the language component in a language not regularly offered by the Institute must be directed **at the time of admission to the Middlebury Institute** to the Language Studies Advisor.
 The feasibility of offering certain language courses is assessed at the time of request, but fully determined at the time of enrollment.
 The non-regular language courses have the same proficiency level and credit requirement and adhere to the same standards as the other regular language courses.
 Applicants requesting a special language must be able to demonstrate 200-level proficiency in their requested language.
 Students who request non-regular language courses should also know that setting up a course in non-regular languages will incur additional costs.

 **D. Required Language Levels**

 To enroll in Language Studies courses at the Middlebury Institute, students must have attained 200-level/second year university level/Intermediate for all languages offered.

 During the admission process, any students who may have insufficient proficiency to place into the LS program are required to work on Language Plans to build sufficient proficiency.
-If prior language study proves insufficient to meet the placement at the required levels (indicated above), students will not be allowed to begin in the language program until they acquire the minimum required proficiency in the language. _<span style="text-decoration:underline">Note that a delay in beginning the language component of the degree program may delay graduation, and may incur additional expenses.</span>_
+If prior language study proves insufficient to meet the placement at the required levels (indicated above), students will not be allowed to begin in the language program until they acquire the minimum required proficiency in the language. _**Note that a delay in beginning the language component of the degree program may delay graduation, and may incur additional expenses.**_

 Students whose first (native) language is a language other than English, or students who did not have secondary and post-secondary education (high school and college) in an English-speaking country, are considered to be non-native speakers of English.
 They are required to take English for Academic and Professional Purposes (EAPP) courses to fulfill the requirement in the language component.